The Million-Acre Stewards: Farming the Australian Outback

 This place is Australia.

 In the heart of Australia is Epsilon Station, where the Betts family cares for 500,000 acres almost 1,000 miles from Brisbane, the bustling capital of Queensland, Australia.
 The family stretches their domain to 1.5 million additional acres with a second ranch called Mungerannie about 300 miles down the road.
-In total, the family along with a few employees manage an area larger than the state of Delaware, all of it wild, untamed, and teeming with life.
+In total, the family along with a few employees manage an area larger than Delaware, all of it wild, untamed, and teeming with life.

 Here’s the mighty story of our cooperative members Graham and Sharon Betts.